Lemon Zucchini Bread

 Instructions

-• Add in zucchini and vanilla extract, and stir.
+• Add in grated zucchini and vanilla extract.
+Stir until combined.

 • Once combined, divide batter evenly between the two bread pans.